yafujimoto/yafujimoto.github.io/essays/smart-questions-for-smart-software-engineers.md

 A positive aspect of this situation is that the user demonstrated appreciation by following up and expressing gratitude after receiving a response.
 This acknowledgment helps foster a positive and supportive community or environment for seeking help and sharing knowledge.

-## Conclusion
+## My Final Thoughts

 Until recently, I didn’t quite understand the difference between a smart and not-so-smart question until it became quite obvious.
 The difference between the two can ultimately determine whether you receive an answer or not.
 A not-so-smart question can be unattractive for “hackers” who volunteer their time to help educate others.
 Before asking a question, I suggest you conduct preliminary research first.
 If you find yourself questioning whether a question is 'smart,' chances are it might not be.
 Taking the initiative to explore the issue independently not only demonstrates proactiveness but also enables you to present your question more precisely.
 This approach respects the time and expertise of those you might seek assistance from, fostering a more smoother and effective problem-solving process.
+Asking the right questions can pave the way for networking opportunities and encourage others to respond to your inquiries.